mosheCrespin/ex2/README.md

 `util` has 4 classes named `Point3D`, `Range`, `Range2D`, `Range2Range`.
 `gameClient` also contains anothr 7 classes: Arena, CL_Agent, CL_Pokemon, Ex2 ,MyLoginPage ,MyPanel and AgentManaging.

-**put attention that you can find the Algorithm of the game in Line 213 under the explanation of AgentsManaging class**
+**put attention that you can find the Algorithm of the game in this file under the explanation of AgentsManaging class**

 //////////////////////////////////////////////////////////////////////////////////////////////////////
 **classes of api packege: **